soto-solice/FFXIV-ProximityVoiceChat/README.md

 To force seperate instances I have been manually appending "Materia" to a portion of the room name in the MapManager GetCurrentMapPublicRoomName() method. ~~there is a commented out line for this to instead append the current datacenter of the player.~~ Commented out line now default.

-Currently there is a new method in MapManager called inFieldOp(), however it is currently only configured for Eureka (where I was testing).
+Currently there is a new method in MapManager called inFieldOp(), ~~however it is currently only configured for Eureka (where I was testing)~~ added bozja and occult crescent.
 This would need cases added for each other Field Op/Exploratory Zone.